 4-6.
 NF Consumer 2 is interested in Analytics ID 3 over Area of Interest TAI-2, and so it sends a Nnrf_NFDiscovery_Request to NRF.
 After having authorized the request, NRF determines that NWDAF 2 can provide Analytics for the requested Analytics ID 3 and serving area TAI-2.
 NRF then returns the NF Profile of distributed NWDAF 2 and the central NWDAF in the corresponding response.
 This is also following existing procedure as defined in 3GPP TS 23.502 [5].

-NOTE: If the NF consumer receives both a central NWDAF and a distributed NWDAF, preference can be given to a distributed NWDAF during the NWDAF selection.
+NOTE: If the NF consumer receives both a central NWDAF and a distributed NWDAF, preference can be given to a distributed NWDAF during the NWDAF selection, via the "aggregator functionality indication".

 7-9.
 NF Consumer 3 is interested in Analytics ID 1 and areas of interest as TAI-1, TAI-2, TAI-n.
 On receiving this request, NRF finds out there is no single distributed NWDAF serving the requested areas of interest, and so it responds back with Central NWDAF profile, which is configured as "aggregator functionality indication" for the requested Analytic ID.
 Aggregator functionality indication is included in the NF Profile of the Central NWDAF.